M. T. Anderson: Feed in schools

 Feed has been taught as a dystopian novel for young adults, exaggerating our modern society in an attempt to challenge it.
 The novel has been used as tool to show teenagers, who are generally familiar and even accepting of advertising, what the dangers of consumerism are without alarming them.
 Even the educational system in the novel has been compromised by corporations, which directly causes students to question the relation between consumerism and education.
 The novel not only addresses mindless consumerism, but powerful industry and marketing.
 Feed also tackles the importance of language, and the negative effect that occurs to the depletion of the English language.
 The general goal in teaching Feed is to show students what it means to be moral consumers.

 Thirsty

 Thirsty is the story of Chris, a teenage boy who is growing up to become a vampire while the people of his town (Boston) dedicate their time to fighting such dreaded creatures.
 His transformation is told through the similarities of growing up and going through adolescence.
 The plot is said to be startling, suspenseful and creepy, but also contains a captivating plot filled with humor.
 Thirsty was Anderson's first published novel and his debut in young adult literature.
-The novel has been held in high regard for being a particularly impressive first novel, having caused Anderson to be quickly noted as an author worth watching.
+The book was considered a particularly impressive first novel, quickly bringing Anderson notice as an author worth watching.